MaxzzzLCX/OrigamiRobotics/README.md

 ## Progress
+2024.08.21 User has to pass validation to move on to next step. <br>
 2024.08.19 Updated the json format and completed the tutorial section.
 By editing the json file to switch in between experiment and tutorial mode. <br>
 2024.08.16 Added experiment logging functionality.
 The result of validation is logged in one file, and time related information logged into another file. <br>
 2024.08.16 Fixed bugs from 08.15 <br>